RobTillaart/SHT31_SW/README.md

 |       |                              |  1      | checksum of last write transfer failed

-## Operation

-See examples.

 ## Future

-- keep in sync with SHT32 library
+- keep in sync with (leading) SHT31 library